Alfresco/alfresco-ng2-components/docs/content.service.md

 the Blob.
 For example, you could use the Blob interface to construct an image in the [PNG format](https://en.wikipedia.org/wiki/Portable_Network_Graphics).
-Since PNG is a format the browser can display, you could use the Blob's URL in an &lt;img&gt; element to view the image within the page.
+Since PNG is a format the browser can display, you could use the Blob's URL in an &lt;img> element to view the image within the page.
 Alternatively, you could let the user download it as a PNG file.

 The `downloadBlob` method starts a download of the Blob data to the `filename`